saturn597/trackwriting/README.md

 Simple first pass implementation:
 --------
-When user first logs in, prompt them to say how many words they want to write per day.
+When user first registers, prompt them to say how many words they want to write per day.

+Allow changing that in preferences.

 User home page (what they see on subsequent logins) shows a listing of the past week with checkmarks next to days they completed the goal.